 Recommendations

 The artistic legacy of Christy Cabanne was forever changed by Driftwood, the thematic layers of this 1928 classic invite a wider exploration of the genre.
-This list serves as a bridge to other Adventure experiences that are just as potent.
+This list serves as a bridge to other Drama experiences that are just as potent.

 Daisy Smith (Marceline Day), a floater and non-desirable citizen in most societies, seeks refuge on a tropical island in the South Seas.
 She meets Jim Curtis (Don Alvarado), another society-outcast and a piece of human driftwood, and a romance takes place that regenerates both, and they sail back to the United States determined to start life anew.